kevinmoon07/Gee-nomics/README.md

 # Gee-nomics
-Program that receives a user-inputted DNA string and returns the matches found in library of DNA
+Program that searches a .txt file containing the DNA of an organism for a user-specified DNA string sequence.
+The program receives a DNA string input from the user and searches the organism’s DNA to return the starting position(s) and number of either exact matches or matches differing by at most one character.
+In addition to the DNA string input, a similarity threshold can be specified by the user to return the name and similarity percentage of closely matching DNA sequences.